 Kibble enables Designers and Developers to have full control over their site.
-Kibble will give control over the html and css for your site.
-You need to be a designer / developer or an enthusiastic amateur.
+Kibble will give control over the HTML and CSS for your site.
+You need to be a Designer / Developer or an enthusiastic amateur to use Kibble.

-Newer versions of NodeJS come with a command which helps get us started.
+Newer versions of NodeJS comes with a command which helps get us started.

 # create a new directory to run your site from

 # npx is supported in npm v5.2+